benmarwick/wg-sociopolitics-of-knowledge-production-in-archaeology-workshop/README.md

 Please cite this compendium as:

-> Authors, (2023). *Compendium of R code and data for Reputational Risk
+> Marwick, B., (2023). *Compendium of R code and data for Reputational
-> and Questionable Research Practices in Archaeological Science.*.
+> Risk and Questionable Research Practices in Archaeological Science.*
 > Accessed 11 Oct 2023.
 Online at <https://doi.org/xxx/xxx>

 ## Contents